 Table 2.
 The mean (± 1 SD) of the ergosterol mass normalized to leaf AFDM (μg (g AFDM)-1).
-Mean (± 1 SD) fungal biomass (mg (g AFDM)-1) estimated from the ergosterol mass using 1 mg of fungal biomass per 5 μg of ergosterol (Su et al. 2015), the fungal carbon mass and fungal nitrogen mass of a single leaf disc (mg (g AFDM)-1) estimated using fungal C and N percentages of 43% C and 6.5% N (Findlay et al. (2002).
-The Mineralized N Mass (mg) is the estimated mass of N lost from the leaves due to mineralization (see Methods) and the Percent Fungal N Immobilization is the percent of the mineralized N mass that can be accounted for by fungal N mass.
+Mean (± 1 SD) fungal biomass (mg (g AFDM)-1) estimated from the ergosterol mass using 1 mg of fungal biomass per 5 μg of ergosterol (Su et al. 2015), the fungal carbon mass and fungal nitrogen mass of a single leaf disc (mg (g AFDM)-1) estimated using fungal C and N percentages of 43% C and 6.5% N. The Mineralized N Mass (mg) is the estimated mass of N lost from the leaves due to mineralization and the Percent Fungal N Immobilization is the percent of the mineralized N mass that can be accounted for by fungal N mass.